pynklynn/keroseen-ui/README.md

 ## Browser support

-This framework is tested in and designed for ever green browsers including Chrome (and by extension Opera), Edge, Firefox, and Safari.
+This framework is tested in and designed for evergreen browsers including Chrome (and by extension Opera), Edge, Firefox, and Safari.
 The framework targets the most recent and one older version of each (excluding Safari which is the most recent version only as Apple takes between 12 and 24 months for releases).
 There is no support built in for Internet Explorer but many, if not most, styles will still function properly.
-The framework may work in other browsers that it is not tested in.
+The framework may work in other browsers that are not tested.

 ## Credits/Attribution